m1h43l/citest/README.md

 ## Installation

-For standard installation the setup script can be executed as is.
-This will build the service program in the library *OSSILE*.
-If you want to build the service program in any other library export the library name in the variable `TARGET_LIB` like this

-    export TARGET_LIB=MIHAEL

-*before* executing the *setup* script.

-As this service program relies on other libraries the place for the copybook needs to be stated.
-This is also be the place where the copybooks of the STOMP serviceprogram will be copied to.

-    export INCDIR=/usr/local/include/
+For standard installation the tool `make` is used.
+The `Makefile` contains all instructions for compilation.

+    make

+will compile the module and bind the service program.
+You can specify the target library as following

+    make BIN_LIB=MYLIB compile

+As this project depends on several other projects it needs the copybooks of these projects.
+The Makefile assumes that the copybooks are placed in the directory `/usr/local/include`.
+You can specify another directory like this

+    make INCDIR=/home/mihael/include

 ## Documentation